Friday, November 30, 2007

 From MYRON:

 Yeah, I knew about the RAZORBACK.
-Getting her back from Turkey and turning her
+Getting her back from Turkey and turning her_________________________

 into another museum submarine was a big thing in the subvets community.
 She was